tqdkhoa/logictest/README.md

   4. Once we have the two arrays set up properly, we simply iterate over the input array one element at a time, and for each element at index i, we find the product except self as L[i] * R[i]L[i]∗R[i].<br>

-# Input File and Execution
+# INPUT FILE AND EXECUTION
 ## Input file
 easy=-1, 2, 4, 2, -1<br>
 moderate=1, 2, 3, 4